Canadian Mortgage guide

 Formula and steps

-In plain language: The calculator subtracts down payment from property price, converts the nominal annual rate through semi-annual compounding, then calculates payment for the selected frequency.
+In plain language: The calculator subtracts down payment from property price, converts the nominal annual rate through Canadian semi-annual compounding, then calculates the payment for the selected frequency.
 If the result seems too high or too low, first check whether each field expects a monthly amount, annual amount, dollar value, or percent.

 How to read the answer